detra-lab/eslint-config/.changeset/cold-socks-stare.md

 '@detra-lab/eslint-config': minor
 ---

-Change the behaviour of the `@typescript-eslint/no-redeclare` rule to favour `inline-type-imports` over `separate-type-imports`.
+Changed the behaviour of the `@typescript-eslint/no-redeclare` rule to favour `inline-type-imports` over `separate-type-imports`.